 Main problems small companies may encounter on their way:

-- Small companies often have one client thanks to relations they’ve built before, they don’t have a well-established sales department, and they don’t know how to sell their services.
+- Small companies often have one client thanks to relations they’ve built before, they don’t have a well-established sales department, and they don’t know how to sell software development outsourcing.

 - They are often being led by programmers, who have to work as salesmen and they struggle with that.